IanGallacher/SC2-AI-Website/README.md

-# README
+# Rough Instructions

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+These instructions are very quick and dirty.
+If you get stuck, feel free to ask for help on one of the [comunity hubs](http://sc2ai.net/Joinus.php)

+Note that this guide does not yet cover setting up pre-requisite software, and it may make bad recommendations.

+## Setup

+* Clone this repo to your computer.

+* Open a terminal in the repo folder.

+* Run `npm install`.

+* Run `npx webpack`.

+* Setup a mysql instance.

+* Create an environment variable `MYSQL_PASSWORD` and set it to the password for the root mysql login.

+* Run `rails db:create`.

-* Configuration
+* Run `rails db:migrate`.

-* Database creation

-* Database initialization
+## Run

+* Open two **separate** terminals into the repo folder.

+* Run `rails s` in one terminal.

-* How to run the test suite
+* Run `npm run start:dev` in the other terminal.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Navigate your web browser to `http://localhost:3000/`

+* The website should display on your screen.

+* Any issues, blame TheDoctor (it's definitely all his fault).